blog detail

 If you live in a hot, dry, desert-like climate with fewer tall trees, however, you may be able to get by with cleaning out your gutters just once a year.

-Metal roofs have gained popularity recently because of their longevity and eco-sensibility.
+Metal roofs have gained popularity recently because of their eco-sustainability sensibility.
 They also tend to shed leaves and debris more easily.
 If you have a metal roof, you most likely won’t need to clean out your gutters as often.

 If you have a traditional shingle roof, it may be vulnerable to damage if your gutters become clogged, so it’s best to clean them out more often.

 However, if you have some form of gutter protection, debris will be less likely to accumulate inside.
 Consequently, you won’t have to clean out your gutters as often.
-For example, our gutter guards are an effective and proven solution that allow you to say goodbye to the bi-annual chore of cleaning out your gutters.
+For example, our gutter guards are an effective and proven solution that can reduce gutter maintenance.

 Signs It’s Time to Clean Out Your Gutters